mayuka-c/chatbot-project/README.md

 ## Credit

-This is built as part of learning JS from SuperSimpleDev Tutorial.
+This is built as part of learning React from SuperSimpleDev Tutorial.